Too often, compliance and ethics is perceived as the “business prevention department.”

 Organize the competition into two groups: one for managers and one for employees.
 This will engage the two populations separately and allow both to speak and present ideas freely.
 Invite entries from individuals or teams, again, to encourage teamwork where possible.
 Internally promote the competition and advertise prizes, present opportunities for judging, and give out recognition awards to top ideas.

 You may be surprised at the level of engagement and the game’s ability to create genuine company-wide interest for both managers and employees.
-The game also serves to identify a number of compliance and ethics issues and opportunities to be considered within the program and with C-level executives.
+This compliance activity also serves to identify a number of compliance and ethics issues and opportunities to be considered within the program and with C-level executives.

 Again, just displaying entries publicly creates a powerful message that comes from a different angle.